BinomialLLC/basis_universal/README.md

 ![Screenshot of 'texture' example running in a browser.](webgl/texture/preview.png)
 ![Screenshot of 'gltf' example running in a browser.](webgl/gltf/preview.png)
 ![Screenshot of 'encode_test' example running in a browser.](webgl/encode_test/preview.png)

+### WebAssembly Support Using Emscripten

+Both the transcoder and now the compressor (as of 12/17/2020) may be compiled using emscripten to WebAssembly and used on the web.
+Currently, multithreading is not supported by the compressor when compiled with emscripten.
+A simple Web compression demo is in webgl/encode_test.
+All compressor features, including texture video, are supported and fully exposed.

+To enable compression support compile the JavaScript wrappers in webgl/transcoding/basis_wrappers.cpp with BASISU_SUPPORT_ENCODING set to 1.
+See the webgl/encoding directory.

 ### Special thanks
 A huge thanks to Google for partnering with us and enabling this system to be open sourced.